 You can’t tell people the Bible is authoritative and then handle it willy-nilly.
 It has to speak specifically.
 And Dabney is right, you will cultivate irreverent feelings toward the authority of the Bible if you are inept in its interpretation.

-“The falsehood,” he writes, “of that man is full of impiety, who avowedly standing up in a sacred place to declare God’s message says that the Holy Spirit has said what He has not said.”
+“The falsehood,” he writes, “of that man is full of impiety, who avowedly standing up in a sacred place to declare God’s message, says that the Holy Spirit has said what He has not said.”
 You don’t ever want to do that.
-I mean, that’s one way to look at it.
-Don't ever stand in a pulpit and say what the Holy Spirit has not said.
+I mean, that’s one way to look at it, is don’t ever stand in a pulpit and say what the Holy Spirit has not said.

 You see, God’s sermon is far more powerful than yours.
 Make sure you give His.
-Well, I'll say more about that next time.
-We'll pick up on the preparation on Thursday, okay?
 Let’s pray.

 We’re all overwhelmed by this, Lord, myself included.
 We understand it, we understand the perspective.
 We understand the call for preparation.
 That’s why we’re here.
-Lord, give us that great and confined confidence in Your Word to say what it says, what it means and go no further...to give biblical doctrine and biblical dress because You have thus designed it to do Your work in the souls of men and women.
-And raise up mighty men of the truth among us all, for Your glory in Christ’s name.
+Lord, give us that great and confined confidence in Your Word to say what it says, what it means and go no further, to give biblical doctrine in biblical dress because You have thus designed it to do Your work in the souls of men and women.
+And raise up mighty men of the truth among us all for Your glory in Christ’s name.
 Amen.